-The College provided training for Dumfries and Galloway Council during the year ended 31 July 2021.
-Invoices to Dumfries and Galloway Council amounted to £2,695.
-No balances were due to the College from Dumfries and Galloway Council at 31 July 2021.
+The College provided training for and had some staff secondments to Dumfries and Galloway Council during the year ended 31 July 2022.
+Invoices to Dumfries and Galloway Council amounted to £33,353.
+No balances were due to the College from Dumfries and Galloway Council at 31 July 2022.

-The College purchased goods and services amounting to £86,330 from Dumfries and Galloway Council during the year ended 31 July 2021 in addition to rates payments of £133,756.
-No balances were due to Dumfries and Galloway Council from the College at 31 July 2021.
+The College purchased goods and services amounting to £213,035 from Dumfries and Galloway Council during the year ended 31 July 2022 in addition to rates payments of £82,063.
+No balances were due to Dumfries and Galloway Council from the College at 31 July 2022.

-Payments to the Dumfries and Galloway Council Pension Fund are detailed in note 20, and amount to £734,850 for the year ended 31 July 2021.
+Payments to the Dumfries and Galloway Council Pension Fund are detailed in note 20, and amount to £786,512 for the year ended 31 July 2022. in addition, strain on funds for the VS leavers amounted to £98,420.